ARRTOC: Adversarially Robust Real-Time Optimization and Control: Introduction

-To tackle this challenge, our approach involves leveraging the interaction between the upper-level RTO layer and the lower-level control layers.
-Rather than restricting the role of RTO to identifying optimal controller set-points, we propose an approach where RTO assumes additional responsibilities from the controllers.
-Specifically, we introduce an RTO algorithm that implicitly handles disturbance rejection and noise attenuation for the controllers.
-This is achieved by incorporating insights from adversarial machine learning \cite{Bai2021, Silva2020, Carlini2019}.
-In adversarial learning, perturbations are crafted to deceive models into producing incorrect outputs.
-Similarly, in the context of RTO and control, disturbances and noise entering the control layer can be viewed as adversarial perturbations that hinder system performance and complicate the achievement of control objectives.
-The presence of these adversarial perturbations in both domains motivates the use of adversarially robust optimization techniques to mitigate their effects.
-In RTO, this entails identifying optimal and adversarially robust set-points for the controllers.
-These set-points are deliberately designed to withstand various sources of implementation errors arising from the control layers, allowing the controllers to operate in a stable and consistent manner.
-This is chiefly achieved using a modified version of the Adversarially Robust Optimization algorithm \cite{Bogunovic2018, Bertsimas2010, Paulson2022}.
-In summary, our algorithm adopts an alternative approach to deploying complex and computationally intensive algorithms at the control layers directly.
-Instead we achieve robustification implicitly by shifting responsibility to the RTO layer.
-At this layer, our algorithm identifies set-points that possess inherent robustness against implementation errors.
-By doing so, we effectively reduce the demands placed on the resource-constrained controllers.
+Importantly, traditionally selected set-points can be sub-optimal if control layer implementation errors (such as disturbances and noise) are not explicitly accounted for, especially if the process is disturbance-sensitive and highly nonlinear \cite{Jaschke2017}.
+In this case, the control layer assumes a heightened responsibility for actively rejecting disturbances and attenuating noise, thereby inevitably placing greater demands on the resource-constrained controllers \cite{Jaschke2017}.
+This is the challenge that we address in this paper.
+Our approach leverages the interaction between the upper-level RTO layer and the lower-level control layers.
+Instead of confining RTO's role solely to identifying optimal controller set-points, we advocate for an approach in which the RTO layer selects set-points that are not only optimal but also inherently robust to control layer implementation errors.
+The chosen set-point provides a form of passive disturbance rejection and noise suppression, thereby reducing the burden on the control layers.
+This is achieved by incorporating elements from adversarial machine learning \cite{Bai2021, Silva2020, Carlini2019}.
+In adversarial machine learning, perturbations are crafted to deceive models into producing incorrect outputs.
+Similarly, in the context of RTO and control, disturbances and noise entering the control layer can be viewed as adversarial perturbations that hinder control system performance.
+The presence of these adversarial perturbations in both domains motivates the use of Adversarially Robust Optimization (ARO) techniques to mitigate their effects.
+In RTO, this entails identifying set-points deliberately designed to withstand various sources of implementation errors arising from the control layers, allowing the controllers to operate in a stable and consistent manner.
+This is achieved using our practical constrained adversarially robust optimization algorithm applied to the RTO layer, termed the Adversarially Robust Real-Time Optimization and Control (ARRTOC) algorithm.
+ARRTOC accomplishes this by addressing both optimality and operability concerns simultaneously.
+The resulting set-point is intentionally designed to be insensitive to potential disturbances and noise, effectively offloading part of the responsibility of robustness from the controller to the RTO layer.
+This allows us to use more computational time resources at the RTO level (where they are abundant) and avoid this at the control level (where they are lacking).